kudulab/dojo/README.md

 A CLI tool to keep **environment as code**.

-Dojo ensures you have a proper, versioned, well-defined, reproducible **environment to run your operations in**.
+Dojo ensures that you have a versioned, well-defined, reproducible **environment to run your operations in**.
 What operations?
-These could be software lifecycle operations (e.g. code compilation, running unit tests) or other admin commands (e.g. creating backups, uploading files).
+These could be software lifecycle operations (e.g. code compilation, running unit tests) or other admin operations (e.g. creating backups, uploading files).

 How does it work?
 Dojo locally orchestrates [Docker](https://docker.com) containers.
 Environment is defined by Docker images.
 Dojo adds a few standards for the Docker images and also takes care of creating and removing the containers.